 Emelie Griffin (PhD, Poetry) was born in the Florida panhandle.
 She holds an MFA from Syracuse University, where she served as Art Editor and Poetry Editor for Salt Hill.

-Sonia Hamer (MFA, Fiction) earned her BA in English from Rice University.
-When she is not reading or sitting in traffic, she is traveling, tutoring, composting, running marathons, and doing pretty much anything else she thinks would be interesting to write about.
+Born and raised in Greater Houston, Sonia Hamer (MFA, Fiction) earned her BA in English from Rice University.
+When she is not reading or sitting in traffic, she is travelling, tutoring, composting, running marathons, and doing pretty much anything else she thinks would be interesting to write about.
 She has been the recipient of the Marion Barthelme Prize in Creative Writing at Rice University, the Larry McMurty Prize in Fiction, and the George Williams Prize in Non-Fiction.
-Her work has appeared in The Passed Note, plain china, and R2.
+Her work has also been published in in The Passed Note, plain china, and R2.

-Niki Herd (PhD, Poetry) earned degrees in Creative Writing from the University of Arizona and Antioch University.
-Nominated twice for a Pushcart Prize, she received fellowships from Cave Canem and the Virginia Center for the Creative Arts.
-Her work has ap- peared in Feminist Formations, North American Review, The Fem- inist Wire, Split This Rock, and Resisting Arrest: Poems to Stretch the Sky.
+Niki Herd (PhD, Poetry) grew up in Cleveland and earned degrees in Creative Writing from the University of Arizona and Antioch University.
+Nominated twice for a Pushcart Prize, she is the recipient of fellowships from Cave Canem and the Virginia Center for the Creative Arts.
+Her work has been supported by the Astraea Foundation and the DC Commission on the Arts, and has appeared in several journals and an- thologies including Feminist Formations, North American Review, The Feminist Wire, Split This Rock, and Resisting Arrest: Poems to Stretch the Sky.
 Her debut collection of poems, The Language of Shedding Skin, was published as part of Main Street Rag’s Editor’s Select Series.

-Rob Howell earned his MFA from Louisiana State University.
+Rob Howell (PhD, Fiction) earned his MFA from Louisiana State University.
 His fiction has appeared in Crab Orchard Review, Kenyon Review, and elsewhere.
 He’s the Digital Editor for Gulf Coast.

-Justin Jannise studied poetry at Yale and the Iowa Writers’ Work- shop.
-His work has appeared in The Yale Review, North American Review, Zocalo Public Square, The Awl, New Haven Review and other journals.
-He won the 2009 Albert Stanburrough Cook Prize for Poetry from Yale University and received both a Teaching-Writ- ing Fellowship and the Provost’s Visiting Writer Fellowship from the University of Iowa.
+Justin Jannise (PhD, Poetry) studied poetry at Yale and the Iowa Writers’ Workshop.
+His work has appeared in The Y ale Review, North American Review, Zocalo Public Square, The Awl, New Haven Review and other journals.
+He won the 2009 Albert Stanburrough Cook Prize for Poetry from Yale University and received both a Teaching-Writing Fellowship and the Provost’s Visiting Writer Fellowship from the University of Iowa.
 He grew up in southeast Texas.